Connectors

 defenseclaw setup antigravity --mode action # block on policy hits via hook deny

 This connector is global/user-scoped only.
-DefenseClaw writes a single Antigravity hook entry into ~/.gemini/config/hooks.json and installs the shared hook script at ~/.defenseclaw/hooks/antigravity-hook.sh.
-Antigravity merges every discovered hooks.json it finds (the canonical ~/.gemini/config/hooks.json, project-local <workspace>/.antigravitycli/hooks.json, and the legacy ~/.gemini/hooks.json), so writing to more than one location causes the same hook to fire multiple times per tool call.
-To keep the audit trail clean and to avoid double-billing policy evaluations, DefenseClaw deliberately writes only the global file.
+DefenseClaw writes five owned entries—one per lifecycle event—into ~/.gemini/config/hooks.json and installs the shared hook script at ~/.defenseclaw/hooks/antigravity-hook.sh.
+Antigravity merges every discovered hooks.json it finds (the canonical global file, project-local <workspace>/.antigravitycli/hooks.json, and legacy ~/.gemini/hooks.json), so writing the same handlers to more than one location causes duplicate firings.
+DefenseClaw deliberately writes only the global file.

 There is no proxy-enforcement path for Antigravity — blocking happens hook-side using Antigravity's documented JSON deny response.